EseVic/job_at_ease/PAGES/README.md

-#The Pages
+# The Pages
-This contains the pages of all the project. pages includes:
+This contains the pages of all the project.
+Pages includes:
-* landing page
+* Landing page
-* sign in page
+* Sign up page
-* login page
+* Login page
-* job posting pages
+* Find a job page
+* Find a jon outcome
-* job finding page
+* Post a job pages
+* Employers login
+* Job details form